IanLiuTW/IanLiuTW/README.md

 - ⌨️ I love Neovim.
 In my free time, I am actively looking to contribute to open-source projects.
 - 🐬 I enjoy diving.
 I am an AIDA freediver and a PADI Divemaster.
 My deepest dives reached -42 meters in both disciplines.
 - 👨‍💻 I like solving programming puzzles... for fun.
 I'm a daily leetcoder - [LeetCode Profile](https://leetcode.com/u/ipuppyian).
+- 🎄 I do Advent of Code with Rust - [My Rust solutions of AoC 2024](https://github.com/IanLiuTW/advent-of-code-rust/tree/2024/src/bin).
-- 🎮 Also, a collector of Steam games - [Steam Profile](https://steamcommunity.com/id/ianliutw).
+- 🎮 Lastly, I am a collector of Steam games - [Steam Profile](https://steamcommunity.com/id/ianliutw).

 <!--
 **IanLiuTW/IanLiuTW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.